yrizzme/my-website-ig/README.md

     hi there
-    my names yahya and this is the code to my blog its pretty bad
+    my names yahya and this is the code to my website its pretty bad